BuvinJT/distbuilder/docs/QuickStart.md

 The build script should achieve the following:

 - obfuscates the code (to mitigate the risk of reverse engineering)
-- converts the obfuscation to a stand-alone executable
+- converts the obfuscated version of the source to a stand-alone executable
 - builds a full installer with the executable bundled into it
 - moves the installer to your desktop (for convenience)
 - launches the installer (for testing)